filipwodnicki/beaver/README.md

 ## Project Description

-The app implements a solution to the <a href="https://en.wikipedia.org/wiki/Cutting_stock_problem">Cutting Stock Problem</a>, which describes how to optimally use material in a production process.
+The app visualizes a solution to the <a href="https://en.wikipedia.org/wiki/Cutting_stock_problem">Cutting Stock Problem</a>, which describes how to optimally use material in a production process.

+The Algorithms are implemented via the Package [custo](https://github.com/filipwodnicki/custo).

 * <a href="https://github.com/bananalytics/beaver">Github repo</a>
 * <a href="https://woodcut-algorithm.herokuapp.com/about">Live app</a>